 The Synthetic Rubber Production Process

-Synthetic rubber is any man-made elastomer.
-They’re polymers made from petroleum byproducts.
-Synthetic rubber, like natural rubber, has several applications in the automobile sector, including tyres, door and window profiles.
-As well as seals such as O-rings and gaskets, hoses, belts, matting, and flooring.
+Synthetic rubber is a man-made elastomer, made in factories from petroleum byproducts.
+Synthetic rubber, similar to natural rubber, is used for several applications in the automotive sector – including tyres, doors and windows – as well as o-rings, rubber gaskets, hoses, belts, matting and flooring across other industries.

 Although natural rubber is both a renewable resource and a hugely versatile material, there are some needs it cannot meet.
 Natural rubber melts at around 180°C, meaning it can’t be used in applications where temperatures may exceed that limit.
 Additionally, it’s too brittle for use in applications where it would need to be flexible or malleable without losing structural integrity.

 Rubber’s core structure is something that scientists have been trying to emulate for years.
-This has resulted in a broad range of types of rubber.
-Namely, high-quality synthetic rubbers manufactured specifically to meet the needs of particular industries and sectors.
+This has resulted in a broad range of different types of synthetic rubber which is manufactured specifically to meet the needs of particular industries and sectors, including the oil and gas industries and offshore and wind energy.

 Synthetic Rubber Sustainability